Thanksgiving Turkey~Arborio Rice Stuffing

 - salt/pepper – to season

-- Clean and wash the turkey well (inside the cavity as well) pat dry with kitchen towel.
+- Clean and wash the turkey well (inside the cavity as well) pat dry with a kitchen towel.

-- Rub inside and out with the lemon juice, reserve in fridge uncovered until ready to bake.
+- Rub inside and out with the lemon juice, reserve in the fridge uncovered until ready to bake.

 - Put a little olive oil in a saute pan large enough to saute the meat and the onion together at the same time.

 - Cook the meat and onion over medium heat until all juice and moisture from the meat has been released and then absorbed.